Civil & Disability Rights

 The Lanterman Developmental Disabilities Act

-Your civil & disability rights.
 The Lanterman Developmental Disabilities Act (the Lanterman Act) is the California law that gives individuals with developmental disabilities rights to services and supports they need to live as independent a life as possible.
-Regional centers are the local agencies responsible for seeing that you get the services and supports you need.
+Regional Centers are the local agencies responsible for seeing that you get the services and supports you need.

-Our attorneys have extensive experience representing clients at Individual Family Service Plan (IFSP) and Individual Program Plans (IPP) meetings at Regional Centers.
+Our attorneys have extensive experience representing clients at Individual Family Service Plan (IFSP) and Individual Program Plans (IPP) meetings with the Regional Centers.
 We provide counsel to our clients on how to maximize the services and procedural safeguards they can obtain from the Regional Center.
 We provide advocacy at meetings to ensure the IPP provides services and supports to meet the unique needs of the individual.
-We represent individuals at mediation, and appeal an adverse Regional Center decision through a fair hearing with the Office of Administrative Hearings.
+We represent individuals at mediation, and appeal an adverse Regional Center decision through a fair hearing with the Office of Administrative Hearings or by writ in the California Superior Court.

 Americans with Disabilities Act of 1990 (ADA)